Federal judge won’t undo Georgia voter purge

-However, Jones also ordered Georgia Secretary of State Brad Raffensperger to do more to warn people that they’re in danger of being removed.
-The judge is especially singling out a south Georgia state House district where a Jan.
+However, Jones also ordered Georgia Secretary of State Brad Raffensperger to do more to warn people that they had been removed.
+The judge is especially singling out a southwest Georgia state House district where a Jan.
 28 special election is scheduled.
 Voters there who have been removed have only until Monday to re-register.

 Raffensperger in October released a list of over 313,000 voters whose registrations were at risk of being canceled.
 Fair Fight Action, a voting rights group, had asked for the purge to be halted.